 Webp Net Resizeimage 1 - Garden Express Australia

+In the wild, it’s the norm for plants to grow alongside a variety of different species.
+A local diversity of plant life helps to condition soil, make nutrients accessible, attract pollinators and keep populations of insects, animals and invasive plants from taking over.
 You can take a leaf out of nature’s book by filling out your spring veggie beds with herbs and flowers, matching varieties to the vegetables you’re growing.
 This is known as companion planting, and many gardeners agree that it helps boost crop health and yield while cutting down on work.
+Here are a few key tips to get you started.

 Common spring companion plants